AnuragMishra1712/soap2rest-agent/README.md

-# 🧠 SOAP to REST Converter (AI-powered with Mistral & Ollama)
+# 🧠 SOAP to REST Converter (AI-powered with Ollama)
 ![Demo Screenshot](Appview.png)

 This project demonstrates how an open-source AI agent (powered by Mistral via Ollama) can intelligently **convert a SOAP API** definition into an equivalent **RESTful Flask API**, and validate functional equivalence between the two.